 In each tab, there are 3 team areas that you can include a total of 10 employees in.
 Your first task is to add the team names at the top of these boxes and the manager’s name.

 Once you have done that, now add all the employees who sit in that team to each of the boxes.
 Simply delete where it says, ‘Employee 1’ and add the employee’s name.
-Remember to add the manager as well, they need to take a holiday too.
+Remember to add the manager as well, they need to take a vacation too.

 Do this on every tab including the final, ‘Year Total’ tab.
 Make sure that all employees that have been added, are in the same order on every sheet and the final tab.